 Some heartening news for Victorians concerned that Ted Baillieu had junked his commitment to his notorious “big cat” search.
-The front page of yesterday’s Weekly Times confirms that Ted Baillieu has resuscitated his pledge, floated at the last two elections, to launch an “investigation” into 60 years of “sightings” of cougars, panthers or pumas that were apparently destroying crops from Gippsland to the Grampians.
+The front page of yesterday’s Weekly Times confirms that the premier has resuscitated his pledge, floated at the last two elections, to launch an “investigation” into the 60 years of “sightings” of cougars, panthers or pumas that were apparently destroying crops from Gippsland to the Grampians.

 In January, the Times was reporting that the hunt had “gone flat“, with the study downgraded to a “small desktop study of existing documents”.
 So what prompted the switcharoo?
 Three weeks ago, the popular Gather Around Me podcast aired the following discussion between its two hosts, Fairfax humourist Ben Pobjie and media savvy activist Cam Smith.
 Smith suggested that Baillieu’s one-seat majority was hanging by a cat whisker:

 Ben Pobjie: “Some people say there aren’t panthers in Gippsland, and to them I say, ‘What about the photos people have taken of large black cats in Gippsland?’
 And they say, ‘Those are probably just large black cats,’ and I say, ‘Well… what is a large black cat if not just a panther and even if that large black cat is small it’s probably

 Get Crikey FREE to your inbox every weekday morning with the Crikey Worm.

 Cam Smith: “Do you mind if I get a little bit political?”

 BP: “I wish you would, I’m sick of you being so neutral on everything.”